humdrum-tools/vhv-documentation/filter/semitones/index.md

 ---

-The semitones filter calculates melodic semitone intervals from `**kern` spines.
+The semitones filter calculates melodic semitone intervals for `**kern` spine notes.
 The filter can also be used to highlight steps, leaps, repetitions, and interval directions in the rendered notation.